vineetsemwal/cgcloudimmersive21/layeredtask3.md

   3)  find hotel  by id

   4) find all hotels

+  5) find all hotels information which have name provided by end user

  ### validations on id, name , address
  ### id can't be -ve, name cant be empty or null , address can't be empty or null